andyngh/noHiC/README.md

       --version                         Display version number
 ```

-The following command will be run to create a synref for CAMA-C-2
+The following command is run to create a synref for CAMA-C-2

 ```
 nohic-refpick.sh -s CAMA-C-2-hifi_reads.FOR_ASM.trimmed.fastq.gz -g arabidopsis_pgMC.full.gbz \
                  -i arabidopsis_pgMC.full.hapl -o CAMA-C-2 -t 100 -m 182 -p no
 ```

-The `arabidopsis_pgMC.full.gbz` and `arabidopsis_pgMC.full.hapl` files were created using [Minigraph-Cactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md).
-The pangenome graph contains TAIR10.1 as the reference genome and 47 other assemblies (not including CAMA-C-2) from [Wlodzimierz et al. (2023)](https://doi.org/10.1038/s41586-023-06062-z).
+The `arabidopsis_pgMC.full.gbz` and `arabidopsis_pgMC.full.hapl` files were generated using [Minigraph-Cactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md).
+The pangenome graph includes TAIR10.1 as the reference genome and 47 additional assemblies (excluding CAMA-C-2) from [Wlodzimierz et al. (2023)](https://doi.org/10.1038/s41586-023-06062-z).

 **Outputs**

-`CAMA-C-2.synref.fasta`: this is the synref for CAMA-C-2 that will be output to your current working directory.
+`CAMA-C-2.synref.fasta`: this is the synref for CAMA-C-2 that is written to the current working directory.
+We recommend removing the `#` character from the sequence headers before using the synref.

-nohic-refpick.sh will also create a supplemental directory called `CAMA-C-2.refpick_outdir` containing kmers from CAMA-C-2's HiFi reads in [KFF](https://github.com/Kmer-File-Format/kff-reference) format (`CAMA-C-2.kff`) and a personalized graph for CAMA-C-2 (`CAMA-C-2.gbz`).
+`nohic-refpick.sh` also creates a supplemental directory named `CAMA-C-2.refpick_outdir`, which contains k-mers from the CAMA-C-2 HiFi reads in [KFF](https://github.com/Kmer-File-Format/kff-reference) format (`CAMA-C-2.kff`) and a personalized graph for CAMA-C-2 (`CAMA-C-2.gbz`).

-**Note 1:** If you use the `draft` and `luck` presets of `nohic-asm.sh` (in Subsection 3.3 below), patching of the synref is not necessary.
-However, if you want to use the other correction presets (e.g. `standard`), we highly recommend patching the synref using a highly contiguous reference genome.
+**Note 1:** If you use the `draft` and `luck` presets of `nohic-asm.sh` (see Subsection 3.4 below), patching the synref is not necessary.
+However, if you plan to use Nucmer-based correction presets (e.g. `standard`), we highly recommend patching the synref using a highly contiguous donor genome.

-**Note 2:** If you have large contigs that exceed the limit of the bai index, patching the synref will not work.
-In that case, please use our [GPatch fork](https://github.com/andyngh/GPatch)
+**Note 2:** If you have large contigs that exceed [the limit](https://open.bioqueue.org/home/knowledge/showKnowledge/sig/samtools-index) of the BAI index, patching the synref will not work.
+In that case, please use our [GPatch fork](https://github.com/andyngh/GPatch).

-### 3.4. nohic-asm.sh: Scaffolding Cleaned Contigs Based on a Reference Genome
+### 3.4. nohic-asm.sh: Scaffolding Clean Contigs Based on a Reference Genome

-Once we have clean contigs and synref ready, we can now start with contig error correction and scaffolding using `nohic-asm.sh`.
-The general usage of the subscript is as following (Please read **our paper** to understand the options for contig correction).
+Once the clean contigs and synref are ready, we can proceed with contig error correction and scaffolding using `nohic-asm.sh`.
+The general usage of this sub-script is as follows (please read **our paper** to understand the options for contig correction).

 ```
 nohic-asm.sh -c <contigs.fa> -r <ref.fa> -o <outdir> -fq <reads.fastq.gz> -cov <sequencing_coverage> -t <threads> [Options]